sameersbn/docker-gitlab/README.md

 If a mysql container is linked, only the DB_HOST and DB_PORT settings are automatically retrieved using the linkage.
 You may still need to set other database connection parameters such as the DB_NAME, DB_USER, DB_PASS and so on.

 To illustrate linking with a mysql container, we will use the [sameersbn/mysql](https://github.com/sameersbn/docker-mysql) image.
-When using mysql-docker in production you should mount a volume for the mysql data store.
+When using docker-mysql in production you should mount a volume for the mysql data store.
 Please refer the [README](https://github.com/sameersbn/docker-mysql/blob/master/README.md) of docker-mysql for details.

-First, lets pull the mysql-docker image from the docker index.
+First, lets pull the mysql image from the docker index.
 ```bash
 docker pull sameersbn/mysql:latest
 ```